AbhiCodes737/Go-App-and-Notes/README.md

 > FROM sync package

 Use **WaitGroup** - waits for the goroutine to finish if main thread is stopped.
-A **WaitGroup** in Go is a synchronization primitive that allows you to wait for a collection of goroutines to finish their execution before proceeding.
+A **WaitGroup** in Go is a synchronization primitive that allows one to wait for a collection of goroutines to finish their execution before proceeding.
 The WaitGroup has three main methods:
 **Add(delta int):** This method is used to add or subtract from the WaitGroup counter.
 One typically calls Add(1) before starting a goroutine to indicate that a goroutine has been launched.
 The delta value can be positive or negative, indicating the number of goroutines to add or subtract from the WaitGroup counter.
 **Done():** This method is used to decrement the WaitGroup counter.
 It is called by each goroutine once it has finished its execution.